 The next level of visual understanding is the use of a visual symbology, i.e. a collection of glyphs, representing conceptual elements of the domain whose spatial properties can also convey conceptual meaning.
 Schematic diagrams in various technical fields and formal visual languages such as the military task language illustrated above are two examples.
 Is a CAD system a participant in sketching?
 We argue no, for two reasons.
 First, it is not taking an active role as a participant.
 In multimodal interactions, even during data entry the system is engaged in recognizing the kinds of entities and actions the user intends.
-Second, the time and conceptual overhead needed to deal with menus prevents the maintenance of a conversation-like flow [6,21].
-By contrast, multimodal systems that use recognition procedures to "parse" ink automatically (c.f.
-Quickset), or use speech plus gesture to identify entities (c.f. nuSketch) keep the interaction more like dealing with another person, someone capable of looking at what you are drawing and hearing what you are saying, and responding appropriately.
+Second, the time and conceptual overhead needed to deal with menus prevents the maintenance of a conversation-like flow [4,7,27].
+By contrast, multimodal systems that use recognition procedures to "parse" ink automatically (cf. Quickset), or use speech plus gesture to create entities (cf. nuSketch) keep the interaction more like dealing with another person, someone capable of looking at what you are drawing and hearing what you are saying, and responding appropriately.
+The amount of visual reasoning needed in a sketching interaction depends in part on the desires of the participants.
+For example, to our surprise, the military personnel we have interacted with typically did not want automatic glyph recognition for hand-drawn unit symbols.
+To them, it was easier to just say what they wanted and use gesture for placement and sizing.
+However, we also discovered that, even in what seems to be a tightly restricted domain, human use of visual symbols requires richer visual processing than we had anticipated.